shrutisharma27/7targets-docs/_posts/2020-01-23-assistant-nurturing.md

 - Use simple words
 - Use a https:// URL
 - Make sure that the URL used is valid and is working

+## Copy to Assistant
+Ability to copy an existing Nurturing table from one assistant to another is available on the Nurture page.
+On click of `Copy to Assistant` button you would be presented with list of assistant to pick from.
+The copied Nurturing table rows would be added to the selected Assistant's Nurturing table.

 ## Questions answered
 - Why do I use Nurture Table ?